Education Programs at the Beechworth Historic Precinct

 Levels 7-9, 45 minute session

-This program provides an insight into the ethics and morals which guide modern museum practices around the collection and management of First Nations cultural items.
+This program provides an insight into the ethics and morals which guide modern museum practices, including changes in the collection and management of First Nations cultural items.

-Through examining items in the Burke Museum's collection, students will learn about ethical collection practices and the importance of preserving cultural artefacts.
+Through consideration of items related to the Burke Museum's collection, students will learn about ethical collection practices and the importance of respecting cultural artefacts.
 Students will gain an understanding of the museum's history and how the recent repatriation of a collection of cultural objects stored in the museum for over 150 years has led to building more positive relationships with their traditional owners.
 Students will become Collection Managers examining primary and secondary sources to discuss and debate the fate of a group of objects.

 Beechworth Historic Precinct